hu553in/gist-clone/README.md

 ## Description

-This project is the backend part of Github Gist clone.\
+This project is the backend part of GitHub Gist clone.\
 The purpose of creating this project is to learn backend development in the Go language.

 ## Tech stack